codurance/site/_posts/2016-03-16-code-smells-part-I.md

 - code smells
 - long classes/methods
 ---
-Last weekend I was at the [SoCraTes Canaries](https://twitter.com/hashtag/socracan16) and I gave my first talk ever about code smells...Oh boy!
+Last weekend I was at the [SoCraTes Canaries](https://twitter.com/hashtag/socracan16) and I gave my first talk ever about code smells.Oh boy!
 How nervous was I!
-But now that that has passed I was wondering what I should do with all information I collected: and then I thought, maybe it's a good idea to put it all in a nice blog post.
+But now that that has passed I was wondering what I should do with all information I collected.
+And then I thought, maybe it's a good idea to put it all in a nice blog post.

 ## So what are code smells?